Rohanjeyachandiran/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1.
+Start the program.

-1. Import pandas and matplot libraries.
+Step 2.
+Import the necessary python libraries.

-2. import Kmeans algorithm to solve customer segmentation.
+Step 3.
+Read the dataset of Mall_Customers csv file using Pandas library.

+Step 4.
+From sklearn libraary select the cluster and import KMeans Clustering.

+Step 5.
+Find the sum of squared distance between each points and the centroid in a cluster using Elbow Method.

+Step 6.
+Plot the graph x and y as Number of Clusters and wcss respectively.

-3. Using the for loop cluster the given data.
+Step 7.
+Using the matplotlib library draw the scatter plot for the given number of clusters (ie. here n_clusters = 5).

-4. Display the outputs
+Step 8.
+Stop the program.

 ## Program: